 Not sure which editor to use?
 Choosing between ADI and the Editor depends on whether you want a website up quickly or if you want extreme customization abilities.
 Choosing the latter will lead you to a gallery of templates with over 50 categories.
 Scroll to the drop-down menu at the top of the page to view all the categories.
 Wix has a wide selection of templates, ranging from Real Estate to Weddings.

 Pro tip: Wix’s templates come with different pages suited to each category.
 For example, the Restaurant templates often come with a booking page, while templates for Online Stores come with product pages.
-If you’re interested in building a Wix website for your store, check out our step-by-step guide to Wix eCommerce.

 3. Customize Your Template

 Both the ADI and the Editor will give you a great base to work with.
 However, to create a custom website that’s completely suited to your business’ needs, you’ll need to make a few tweaks.
 The main things to change are your website’s structure (by adding or removing pages), your header and footer, the content in your pages, and your website’s features through installing third-party applications.

 Now that you have your template, look through your pages and add or delete as necessary.
 To do this, click on “Pages” found on the left menu bar, and then click “Add Page” at the very bottom.
 Alternatively, delete a page by clicking on “…” beside the specific page and hitting “Delete.”

 From this menu, you can also add pages from Wix’s premade page layouts or choose a completely blank page to customize.
 Some useful pages include a booking and appointments page that is automatically integrated with Wix Bookings and a product page integrated with Wix Stores.